js044/nenrikido/content/code/_index.md

 {{< card-mll filter="page themes" >}}

 {{< preview >}}
 {{< lightbox-image link="/images/code/page-themes/sakura.gif" lightbox-id="sakura" img-src="/images/code/page-themes/thumb/sakura.gif" loading="lazy" width="394" height="200" alt="A theme preview.
-It's a profile page with a background image of sunflowers.
-A foggy box with text is in the center.
-A PNG of a girl is sitting next to the box." >}}
+It's a gif of a standalone page.
+It has a header of Sakura from Cardcaptor Sakura and a background image of cherry blossoms over a river.
+Two pixels are to the right and left of the header image.
+The gif shows someone clicking on the left pixel, which opens a pop-up box with more text." >}}

-{{< lightbox-image link="/images/code/page-themes/sakura-1.png" lightbox-id="sakura" img-src="/images/code/page-themes/thumb/sakura-1.png" loading="lazy" width="93" height="200" alt="A mobile preview of the theme." >}}
+{{< lightbox-image link="/images/code/page-themes/sakura-1.png" lightbox-id="sakura" img-src="/images/code/page-themes/thumb/sakura-1.png" loading="lazy" width="93" height="200" alt="A mobile preview of the theme.
+The pixels, rather than sitting besides the header image, rest beneath the main content." >}}
 {{< /preview >}}

 {{< preview >}}
-{{< lightbox-image link="/images/code/page-themes/sakura-2.png" lightbox-id="sakura" img-src="/images/code/page-themes/thumb/sakura-2.png" loading="lazy" width="407" height="200" alt="A theme preview.
-It's a profile page with a background image of sunflowers.
-A foggy box with text is in the center.
-A PNG of a girl is sitting next to the box." >}}
+{{< lightbox-image link="/images/code/page-themes/sakura-2.png" lightbox-id="sakura" img-src="/images/code/page-themes/thumb/sakura-2.png" loading="lazy" width="407" height="200" alt="An alternate theme preview, with brighter pinks and blues.
+The theme uses a different gif of Sakura." >}}

 {{< lightbox-image link="/images/code/page-themes/sakura-3.png" lightbox-id="sakura" img-src="/images/code/page-themes/thumb/sakura-3.png" loading="lazy" width="93" height="200" alt="A mobile preview of the theme." >}}
 {{< /preview >}}